PKUcoldkeyboard/AntTreeSearch/README.md

 # C-Arboreal-Ants

+This project is developed based on the Python ant algorithm project Arboreal-Ants (https://github.com/shivamg13/Arboreal-Ants), and is rewritten as a C language version.

-This repository contains the C implementation of Arboreal-Ants (https://github.com/shivamg13/Arboreal-Ants) for the paper:
+This repository contains the code for the paper:

 <b>Distributed Algorithms from Arboreal Ants for the Shortest Path Problem</b>

 Shivam Garg*, Kirankumar Shiragur*, Deborah M. Gordon, Moses Charikar

 ## Getting started

 You can start by cloning our repository and following the steps below.

+## Project contributors

+- @PKUcoldkeyboard: the main developer of the project

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for more information.